Madrid Central Mosque: History

-After its dedication as Waqf land, it still took years to collect enough individual donations to construct the mosque.
-Finally opened in 1988, it became the first mosque in the capital since the end of the Islamic rule in 1085.
+After its dedication as Waqf land, it took years to collect enough individual donations to construct the mosque.
+Opened in 1988, it became the first mosque in the capital since the end of the Islamic rule in 1085.

 Designed by the architect Juan Mora, it is the headquarters of the Union of Islamic Communities of Spain and the Islamic Community of Madrid.
 Abu-Bakr Mosque has a cooperation agreement in force with the Community of Madrid, and with the State through the Islamic Commission of Spain.

 Description

 The building, spread over four floors, has in addition to the mosque and offices, a nursery, a school, a library, an auditorium and a shop.
 It performs worship, charitable, educational, cultural and social functions, having signed an agreement with Al-Azhar University for the training and provision of imams.